-Recommendation: All crops sown must be entered, by selecting category, crop type, product yield and month and year sown.
+- 1. All crops sown must be entered by selecting category, crop type, product yield and month and year sown. - Additional information may be required around cultivation practice at sowing and residual disposal method depending on the crop. - ONLY check modify growth curve and harvesting box if you have expert knowledge on crop physiology. - Enter specify soil test values if known, otherwise leave box unchecked.

-- Additional information may be required around cultivation practice at sowing and residual disposal method depending on the crop. - ONLY check modify growth curve and harvesting box if you have expert knowledge on crop physiology. - Enter specify soil test values if known, otherwise leave box unchecked. - Chicory (or similar): Where this is planted as a single species crop within the assessment year using cultivation, enter as a fodder crop under rape.
-If the chicory has been sown prior to the assessment year, or is sown in a pasture mix, leave out of fodder crop model, and allow the model to treat it as pasture. - Sorghum: Enter sorghum into the model as maize with a default yield at "75" per cent of the model maize yield default.
+- Chicory (or similar): Where this is planted as a single species crop within the assessment year using cultivation, enter as rape in the fodder drop down list.
+If the chicory has been sown prior to the assessment year, or is sown in a pasture mix, leave out of fodder crop model, and allow the model to treat it as pasture. - Sorghum: Enter sorghum into the model as maize with a default yield at "75" per cent of the model maize yield default. - 2.
+The method used to defoliate seed crops, annual ryegrass and pasture crops for forage must be entered. - Defoliation of pasture based crops have been integrated into the pasture based animal intake model.
+Monthly defoliations of these crops need not be entered on a monthly basis. - Select the defoliation method(s) used. - Enter the month of harvest of seed crops (if known) and the yield of annual ryegrass in the reporting year. - If the crop is cut and carried for forage, enter supplements made during the reporting year on the block's Supplements made page (see section 4.9).
+If grazed in-situ, select the source of farm stock and enter the percentage of the crop eaten by each animal type.